 Happy searching!

-To get clarity on what Role is doing, Nestr has a simple Kanban board system where everyone can follow Projects organised by status and Tasks per Role and per person.
+Looking across circles and roles, one can follow Projects organised by status and Tasks per Role and per person.

 Nestr aims to support you in manifesting your purpose using self-organisation.
 This means you will no longer rely on a management hierarchy to make decisions but will have some form of explicit agreements on how decisions are made.
 Nestr support many different ways of setting this up.
 So weather you use Sociocracy, Holacracy, Teal practices or some other form of role based work, Nestr supports it.
 And across these different ways to self-organise, there are some common practices.